GiovanniDicanio/UnicodeConvAtl/README.md

 This code compiles cleanly at warning level 4 (`/W4`) on both 32-bit and 64-bit builds.

+Just `#include "UnicodeConvAtl.h"` in your projects, and enjoy!

 ## Note on Compiling the Code on Older VC++ Compilers